zdoom-docs/staging/md/ZScript/Structures.md

 # Structure Definitions

-A structure is an object type that does not inherit from Object and is not always --- though occasionally is --- a reference type, unlike classes.
+A structure is an object type that does not inherit from Object and is not always &mdash; though occasionally is &mdash; a reference type, unlike classes.
 Structures marked as `native` are passed by-reference to and from the engine in an implicit pseudo-type `Pointer<T>`, and `null` can be passed in their place.
 Also note that this means the engine can return `null` structures.
 User defined structures cannot be passed as arguments or returned normally.

 Structures are preferred for basic compound data types that do not need to be instanced and are often used as a way of generalizing code.